Integrating Acunetix 360 with Jenkins

 1. From the main menu, select Manage Jenkins > Manage Plugins.

-2. From the Plugin Manager window, select the Available tab.
+2. From the Plugin Manager page, select the Available plugins option.

-1. Then in the Filter box, enter 'acunetix 360'.
-From the filtered results, select the checkbox next to the Acunetix 360 Scan plugin, then Download now and install after restart.
+1. Enter acunetix 360 into the search field.
+From the search results, select the checkbox next to the Acunetix 360 Scan plugin, then click Install without restart.

 • [jenkins_url]/safeRestart (restarts Jenkins after the current builds have completed)